IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

     - SIMD
 ---

-In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we demonstrated that porting llama.cpp to z/OS was not only possible but practical, you really can run a 7B parameter LLM on a mainframe.
-It was a bit slow, but it worked.
-After that initial port landed, the natural next question was: what can we actually build on top of it?
-Text generation is interesting, but the more interesting capability to me was **retrieval**: the ability to index your own data locally on z/OS and search it by meaning, not just keywords.
-That's what **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)** is, a semantic search and indexing engine that runs natively on z/OS, with no cloud dependency and no data leaving the LPAR.
+In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we proved that running a 7B parameter LLM on z/OS was possible.
+It was a milestone, but a model in isolation is just a curiosity.
+The real question is: **how do we make it useful?** For a z/OS system programmer, utility isn't found in generating poetry; it’s found in navigating the "data deluge" of the operator console.

+Today, we’re moving from simple text generation to **semantic retrieval**.
+This post introduces **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)**, a native z/OS engine that allows you to index your own documentation and logs locally.
+No cloud dependencies, no data leaving the LPAR, and no more manual flipping through IBM manuals.
+We’re building Retrieval-Augmented Generation (RAG) directly where the data lives.

-The scenario that motivated all of this is simple.
-Picture a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors, CICS abends — trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
-Today that means flipping between IBM message manuals, internal runbooks, ticket histories, and tribal knowledge.
+The scenario that motivated all of this is simple: a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors — trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
+Today that means flipping between IBM message manuals, internal runbooks, and ticket histories.
 What if you could just *ask*?
 And critically, what if the answer came from **directly on z/OS**, not by shipping log data to a cloud LLM, but right there on the LPAR where the data already lives?
-The right tool for that is **Retrieval-Augmented Generation (RAG)**: index your own data locally using embeddings, then let the model reason over what it finds.

 This post covers how we built z-vector-search, the technical decisions behind it, and how **z-console** — an operator console enrichment tool — serves as a prototype real-world application on top of it.
-Along the way there's also some SIMD vectorization work that made the whole thing fast enough to actually use on z/OS.
+Along the way, we’ll also look at the SIMD vectorization work that made the whole thing fast enough to actually use on z/OS.

 ## Getting Embeddings Working on z/OS

 The idea actually came from a [llama.cpp discussion thread](https://github.com/ggml-org/llama.cpp/discussions/7712) about adding embedding model support.
 Reading through it, I realized that all the pieces I needed to build a z/OS RAG system were already on the table, I just had to wire them up.

+But "wiring it up" was only possible because of the stable foundation provided by the **[zopen llamacpp port](https://github.com/zopencommunity/llamacppport)**.
+That port was a true community effort, driven by a dedicated group of volunteers and university students who worked tirelessly to bring modern AI tools to the mainframe.
+Their contributions to the core infrastructure and math optimizations are what allowed us to reach this point.

 ### What's an embedding, anyway?